luseleafpaper/ipsum/README.md

 * ipsum blade template which loops through an array of content received from the controller and prints out paragraphs separated by new lines
 * usergen blade template which loops through an array of content received from the controller, checks if the birthday and profile tags are turned on, and prints the appropriate content

-## Deploying a Laravel app on a live server.
-Live site is here: [p3.luseleafpaper.com](http://p3.luseleafpaper.com/)

 ## External Packages